 I’m a working screenwriter/script doctor/script consultant with twenty years of professional experience surviving in the trenches of Hollywood.
-My eight produced films and indie features have opened festivals around the world, premiered on Lifetime, LMN, HBO Canada, Fox, SyFy, HereTV, NBC Universal, and The Movie Network, and have been distributed globally.
-I’ve been blessed to work with Academy Award® winning producers, veteran directors, and Academy Award®, Emmy®, and Golden Globe® acting nominees on my fifteen screenwriting assignments that have produced eight films.
-My recent film, “Mother of All Lies” stars Franchesca Eastwood and premiered on LMN and my newest film “Mommy’s Little Girl” premiered last year on the Lifetime Network to huge ratings.
-I’ve also completed consulting on the film Bitter Harvest with director George Mendeluk, who filmed in Kiev, Ukraine and the indie stars Terence Stamp, Barry Pepper, Max Irons, and Samantha Barks to be released in Febuary 2017.
+My ten produced films and indie features have opened festivals around the world, premiered on Lifetime, LMN, HBO Canada, Fox, SyFy, HereTV, NBC Universal, and The Movie Network, and have been distributed globally.
+I’ve been blessed to work with Academy Award® winning producers, veteran directors, and Academy Award®, Emmy®, and Golden Globe® acting nominees on my seventeen screenwriting assignments that have produced ten films.
+My recent film, “Mommy’s Little Girl” premiered last year on the Lifetime Network to huge ratings.
+I’ve also completed consulting on the screenplay for the indy film Bitter Harvest with director George Mendeluk, who filmed in Kiev, Ukraine and the film stars Terence Stamp, Barry Pepper, Max Irons, and Samantha Barks.
+It was released theatrically worldwide in February 2017.

 I offer professional screenplay consultation on your feature or TV script to help push it to the next level—not traditional “coverage.”
 I also don’t offer promises to know what the studios are buying today (nobody truly knows), but if your script needs help, my real-world experience and insights can bring your project to the next level.
 The only mantra to follow is: “Write from a place of honesty and truth and always do your best work—every time out.”

 Please click on the blue icon below to browse my website for more information about my consultation services.

 Also read my TERMS AND CONDITIONS SUBMISSION AGREEMENT BELOW.